What the call aims to do

 How is the call structured?

-The Green Deal call is composed of 11 areas
+The call contains 11 areas

-- three horizontal areas (strengthening knowledge; empowering citizens; and international cooperation) that cut across the eight thematic areas and offer a longer-term perspective in achieving the transformations set out in the European Green Deal.
+Three horizontal areas (strengthening knowledge; empowering citizens; and international cooperation) that cut across the eight thematic areas and offer a longer-term perspective in achieving the transformations set out in the European Green Deal.

 Fighting climate change and making Europe climate-neutral by 2050 is one of the main priorities of the European Commission.

 In support of this priority, the Commission is reinforcing Green Deal-related research and innovation with this dedicated call for proposals under the current research and innovation programme - Horizon 2020.

 Additional research and innovation initiatives will be funded under the next EU research and innovation programme - Horizon Europe.

 - 3 June 2020